-Chair: Beverly Fickes Vice-Chair: Terry Lincoln Directors: Pam Beaver, Irwin Fust, Scott McVay
+Chair: Beverly FickesVice-Chair: Terry LincolnDirectors: Pam Beaver, Irwin Fust, Scott McVay

-The General Manager Paul Kelley is tasked to develop the Budget with the input of the board and community.
+The General Manager Paul Kelley was designated by the board to develop the Budget with the input of the board and community.
 This Budget was started in May, reviewed by the Finance Committee (as a special meeting of the board) twice and then the final budget was approved by the board at the June 21st 2023 meeting.